cmawhorter/fancy/README.md

       // store build here
       "path": "./dist",

+      // extension built files will have.  by default, their name will match their
+      // route as closely as possible
+      "extension": "",

       // by default, site runs out of root:  e.g www.example.com/about
       // change this if you'd like the site to run in a sub
       // directory: e.g. destination: "/some-subdirectory/" ww.example.com/some-subdirectory/about